Svintjohn/Svintjohn/README.md

 - 💞️ I’m looking to collaborate on working some codes thaht may enchanced my skills in coding
 - 📫 How to reach me, you can reach me through my socials link on my profile
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I studied CS major because it fascinate me how most of thhe thhhings or gadget we have now are powered with simple codes and so I want to learn and code something signifcant one day.
+- ⚡ Fun fact: I studied CS major because it fascinate me how most of the things or gadget we have now are powered with simple codes and so I want to learn and code something signifcant one day.

 <!---
 Svintjohn/Svintjohn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.